Advertisement

 • Heart palpitations

-• Fullness and discomfort in the neck as a result of an enlarged thyroid
+• Fullness and discomfort in the neck resulting from an enlarged thyroid

 TED and sleep disturbances

-While Graves’ disease and TED are related conditions, they are separate conditions.
+While Graves’ disease and TED are related, they are separate conditions.
 And TED can cause its own set of issues when it comes to getting a good night’s sleep:

 Severe TED has also been associated with obstructive sleep apnea, a sleep disorder where a person stops breathing during sleep.